Uri AbramsPD-LD Inc., USA

 Ryszard S. RomaniukWarsaw Univ of Technology, Poland

 James Pearson received his B.S., M.S., and Ph.D. in electrical engineering from the California Institute of Technology.
-His career began at the Los Alamos Lab., followed by 17 years with United Technology Corp., before going on to act as the executive director of SPIE and then the ISA.
-In 2004 James became the director of Research and Administration at the Univ. of Central Florida, CREOL, where he is currently a consultant.
-He also holds the position of executive director of the Florida Photonics cluster.
-James has served on multiple academic advisory committees and on the board of directors for the American Association of Engineering Societies.
-James holds 3 patents and has published several books and over 2 dozen papers.
-John Pellegrino was recently selected as the permanent director of the Computational and Information Sciences Directorate at the U.S. Army Research Lab.
-John began his professional career as a physicist in September 1981 at the Harry Diamond Labs.
-He also served as the chief, Electro-Optics and Acoustics Division and associate director for sensors research.
-Additional appointments include chief, ARL Signal and Information Processing Division, and chief, Optical Processing Branch, Harry Diamond Labs.
-He has received several achievement awards, and has authored and co-authored more than two dozen technical papers and reports, and is co-editor of the book Acousto-Optic Signal Processing.
+His career began at the Los Alamos Lab., followed by 17 years with United Technology Corp. including President of UT Optical Systems before going on to serve as the executive director of SPIE and then the ISA.
+In 2004 Jim became Director of Research and Administration at the Univ. of Central Florida, CREOL, where he is currently a consultant.
+He also holds the position of executive director of the Florida Photonics Cluster.
+Jim has served on multiple academic and professional society advisory committees and on the board of directors for SPIE and for the American Association of Engineering Societies.
+Jim holds 3 patents and has published several books and over 2 dozen papers.
+Ralf Reiter has been employed with SCHOTT AG since 1983, giving him over 30 years of experience in the Optics and Photonics and Glass industry.
+During his tenure, he was one of the driving forces behind the production of the 8 meter ZERODUR® mirror blanks for the VLT and ESO.
+For the past 6 years, he has worked for the Advanced Optics Business Unit and is currently responsible for directing the worldwide development and applications for the global production process and innovation.
+During this time, he has had the honor to receive the ‘Best Innovator’ award 2012/2013 from the German Ministry for Research and Technology.
+Ralf studied material sciences at Friedrich-Alexander University in Erlangen, Germany and has authored and co-authored over 20 technical papers and patents.
 Ryszard S.Romaniuk is a Professor of Electronics Engineering at Warsaw University of Technology (WUT) in Poland.
 He is research director of the Institute of Electronic Systems at WUT; a fellow of SPIE; an Eisenhower fellow; a member of board in Photonics Society of Poland; a member of IEEE, OSA and EOS; and a member of the editorial boards of professional journals, including Photonics Spectra.
 He also is scientific secretary of the Committee of Electronics and Telecommunications, Polish Academy of Sciences.
 He has authored several manuals on optoelectronics, 300 papers on optical fiber technology and photonic/electronic systems for high-energy physics experiments.
 He is a member of the development team for the European X-FEL.

 Ferechteh Hosseini TeheraniNanovation, France